 Within the scope of the first-time application, non-trading assets (afs) were allocated to the "hold" business model and since then have been measured at amortised cost.
-Debt securities held on the reporting date were carried at $\in$ 1,522 million; their fair value amounted to $\in$ 1,529 million.
-The difference of $\in$ 7 million would have been recognised in the revaluation surplus under IAS 39.
+Debt securities held on the reporting date were carried at $\in$ 1,508 million, reflecting their fair value.
+Therefore, there was no material difference required to be reported in the revaluation surplus in accordance with IAS 39.